 In 2018 I received from Zorgnet Icuro, the Flemish Hospital Association, the Research Chair on the Future of Hospital Quality.
 I lead this chair together with Prof. Dirk De Ridder.
 Together we search for the next level of hospital quality and together with our Phd students we developed FlaQuM, Flanders Quality Model.
 All info on the FlaQuM website.

 Although I am not a psychologist, I am internationally involved in studies about the professional and personal impact of patient safety incidents on Healthcare workers, also known as Second Victims after adverse events.
 I got interested in this topic because of the traumatic experience in some of my medical students.
 It was because of the help of my friends at the Institute for Healthcare Improvement (IHI), where I was trained in my post-doc period as IHI-Improvement Advisor, that I got immediatly involved in an international research team on second victims.
 In the next years several high impact papers will be published in international peer reviewed journals.
 I believe that our studies on second victims will help to create awareness.
 The traumatic risk for Healthcare professionals and managers & their organization (third victims) is totally underestimated and I hope our work will increase the focus on patient safety and hopefully the number of incidents will drop significantly.
 Our main research activities on this topic are in Belgium but also as part of my work in The Netherlands we launched a learning collaborative on peer support systems.

-The academic output of my work can be found on my publication list and do not forget that all of this great work is only possible if you have a great multidisciplinary team in which everyone brings in his/her own talents and skills!
+The academic output of my work can be found on my publication list and on my ORCID page BUT do not forget that all of this great work is only possible if you have a great multidisciplinary team in which everyone brings in his/her own talents and skills!